Miroslav Cerar (gymnast): Gymnastics career

 Cerar successfully defended his all-around title at the 1963 European Championships.
 There, he also won the pommel horse, still rings, and parallel bars titles.
 He also won a silver medal on the vault and a bronze medal on the floor exercise.
 Then at the 1963 Mediterranean Games, he won the all-around and pommel horse titles.
 Additionally, he won silver medals in the team event and on the floor exercise, parallel bars, and horizontal bar.

 Cerar represented Yugoslavia at the 1964 Summer Olympics and was the flagbearer for the opening ceremonies.
 He won the gold medal on the pommel horse after posting the best scores in both the qualifying and final rounds.
 He also won the bronze medal on the horizontal bar behind Soviets Boris Shakhlin and Yuri Titov.

-At the 1965 European Championships, Cerar won the gold medal on the parallel bars, the silver medals on the floor exercise and pommel horse, and the bronze medal on the still rings.
+At the 1965 European Championships, Cerar won the gold medal on the parallel bars, the silver medals on both the floor exercise and pommel horse, and the bronze medal on the still rings.
 He finished fourth in the all-around competition, missing the bronze medal by 0.050 points.
 He then won the all-around silver medal at the 1965 Summer Universiade, behind Japan's Akinori Nakayama.

 Cerar won the pommel horse title at the 1966 World Championships and also won the parallel bars bronze medal.
 Then at the 1967 European Championships, he won the silver medal on the pommel horse and the bronze medal on the horizontal bar.
 He represented Yugoslavia at the 1968 Summer Olympics and successfully defended his pommel horse title.

 Cerar won the pommel horse title at the 1969 European Championships, where he also won the parallel bars silver medal and the horizontal bar bronze medal.
 His final medal was a pommel horse gold at the 1970 World Championships held in his hometown of Ljubljana.
 He ended his gymnastics career after these World Championships.